Last updated: April 12th, 2023

-The reef is characterized by deep depressions, grooves, arches and tunnels full of colorful corals, sponges and tropical reef fishes.
-The arches and tunnels are about 15 to 20 feet deep and are usually full of small fish.
-It’s a great challenge for free divers who can swim through one or a series of tunnels depending on their skill.
+The arches and tunnels are about 10-15 feet deep and are usually full of small fish.
+It’s a great challenge for free divers, who can swim through one or a series of tunnels depending on their skill.